HuangLab-SYSU/brokerchain-academic/README.md

 # BrokerChain(academic)

+## BrokerChain Token Issuance Overview
+The total supply of BrokerChain tokens is capped at 1.2 billion, distributed through a hybrid model combining pre-allocated reserves and a four-year halving emission schedule for public issuance.

+A portion of the supply is reserved for community-building initiatives and to incentivize early developers, ensuring sustainable ecosystem growth.
+The remaining tokens enter circulation via a decaying emission mechanism, reducing block rewards by half every four years to promote long-term value alignment.

 ## Several typical roles of participants

 In BrokerChain’s ecosystem, anyone can become a researcher, miner, staker, market maker, or dApp developer.